olaoluwaayanbola/olaoluwaayanbola/README.md

 My name is olaoluwa Ayanbola i am a junior software developer looking for new job opportunities

-- 🔭 I am currently working on the backend for a social media webapplication using expressjs and MongoDB
+- 🔭 I am currently working on the backend for a social media application using expressjs and MongoDB

 - 🌱 i am currently learning cloud computing